Jason0917/Normalizing-Flow-Based-Defect-Detection/Readme.md

 $ python main.py
 ```

+If you want to run the original DifferNet, change the use_VAE to True in config.py.

+'''
+use_VAE = True
+'''

 ## Data
 How to use Data extraction tool to extract data from video clips:
  1. Create folder structure like the example shows in the picture below.